bahrmichael/bahrmichael.github.io/_posts/2023-08-23-secure-oidc-public-github-repos.md

 The [OIDC token contains amongst others a field for the `actor`](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token).
 That's our GitHub user.

-To allow only our own GitHub user (in my case `bahrmichael`) we can add the condition `"token.actions.githubusercontent.com:actor": "bahrmichael"`.
+To allow only certain GitHub users (in my case `bahrmichael` and some `bots`) we can modify the conditions.

+1. Replace the `sub` reference with a `StringLike` pointing to your repo with a trailing wildcard, to allow the role to be assumed from all branches, not just `main`.
+2. Introduce a `ForAllValies:StringEquals` to allow `StringEquals` conditions to also contain arrays.
+3. Add an `actor` reference with an array of allowed values.
+Here you can list contributors and bots that are allowed to contribute to your repository.

 The result may look like below: